CommunityToolkit/Sample-Graph-ContosoNotes/README.md

 ## Microsoft Graph Toolkit for Web
 For web solutions, check out the [Microsoft Graph Toolkit](https://docs.microsoft.com/en-us/graph/toolkit/overview); A web component library for building Graph powered experiences in HTML and JavaScript.

-## Demo Setup

-The demo code can be easily built and deployed in Visual Studio 2019.
-However, for the WindowsProvider to work, you must associate the app with the Microsoft Store.
-This creates the trust relationship that enables your app to authenticate and retrieve valid access tokens.
-No AAD configuration required for consumer MSAs!

-Alternatively, if you do not wish to register with the Store, the MsalProvider can be used instead.
-However, you will still need to register the app with Azure AAD to get a clientId.
-This is the more traditional approach and supports both account types, consumer and organizational.